Content creators, have you considered the (Feiyu) Pocket 2?

 The 130° Ultra wide-angle isn't fired, you can choose between three different viewing modes: super wide-angle, wide-angle, and narrow-angle.
 It has a little touchscreen on the back that still helps you compose your shots.
 All the options of this device can be accessed there or if you wish to have a bigger screen there is of course a dedicated app!

-One of the main features is 3 axis stabilisation, which lets you capture floaty smooth images.
-One of the many useful feature is the tracking option.
+One of the main features is 3 axis stabilization, which lets you capture floaty smooth images.
+One of the many useful features is the tracking option.
 Simply draw a box around the subject you want to track on the App and the gimbal should follow it as long as it doesn’t move ultra-fast.

 Now in which cases would I ever use this?
 For me, every time pulling out my gimbal and big camera is not necessary.
 Every time I want to be discreet and go undercover or when I go solo and need a few quick Behind the scenes videos.
 I usually use a 360° camera for my BTS videos, for the convenience of framing or reframing my videos in post.
 So am I switching to the Pocket 2?
 Of course not, these are 2 completely different cameras, with 2 different purposes, I will definitely use both.